HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **(1) Parameter synchronization:**

-If you check \"Automatically synchronize to other compute nodes\", the modified or added parameters will be synchronized to other compute nodes.
+If you check "Automatically synchronize to other compute nodes", the modified or added parameters will be synchronized to other compute nodes.
 If the DR center is the current active center, the master compute node parameters of the DR center will be displayed and synchronized on the page by default.

 ![](assets/cross-idc-disaster-recovery/image49.png)

-Note: The six parameters \[DR Mode\], \[HA role\], \[HA role, other node IP: PORT\], \[IDC ID\], \[The other IDC compute node information\] and \[keepalived virtual IP\] do not support the modification synchronization.
+Note: The six parameters [DR Mode], [HA role], [HA role, other node IP: PORT], [IDC ID], [The other IDC compute node information] and [keepalived virtual IP] do not support the modification synchronization.

 **(2) Node failure**